andresmegias/aice/README.md

 This tool is presented in the following scientific paper: https://ui.adsabs.harvard.edu/abs/2025A%26A...702A..87M/.

-A user guide is planned to be written and uploaded to the repository in the followings weeks/months.
+A user guide is planned to be written and uploaded to the repository in the followings months.